Akbar1007/React-Movies/README.md

 - **CSS**: For styling the components and layout.
 - **JavaScript**: For logic and interactivity.

-## Customization

-1. **Add New Filters:**
-   - Open the `Filters.js` component and add new filter buttons with appropriate logic.
-2. **Modify Styles:**
-   - Edit the CSS files in the `styles/` directory to customize the look and feel.
-3. **Extend Functionality:**
-   - Add more components or integrate an external API for dynamic movie data.

 ## Acknowledgments

 - Inspired by the need for a simple and intuitive movie dashboard.